better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 ### Following projects

 To contribute to another user's project, you must first find it on the Radicle network.
-To find a project, you need its [**projectID**](understanding-radicle/glossary.md/#project-id).
+To find a project, you need its [**Radicle ID**](understanding-radicle/glossary.md/#project-id).
 This can be found in the project page under the [project name](understanding-radicle/glossary.md/#project-name), or in a seed node UI.

-[insert picture of projectID in seednode UI and in project page]
+[insert picture of Radicle ID in seednode UI and in project page]

-Once found, copy the projectID into the Upstream search bar.
+Once found, copy the Radicle ID into the Upstream search bar.
 Following the project will replicate it to your local machine once it's found in your network of connected peers.

 [insert picture of projectID & search bar]